 Tests cases can be described in the recipe file.
 Those are placed inside the

 AppDir >> test section.
 Bellow you

 will find an example of a test case for Debian.
-To know more about this section check the test
+To know more about this section check the runtime

 AppDir: test: debian: image: appimagecrafters/tests-env:debian-stable command: "./AppRun" use_host_x: True env: QT_DEBUG_PLUGINS: 1